SMenigat/cypress-mailhog/README.md

 #### mhGetMailsByRecipient( recipient, limit=50 )

-Yields an array of all mails with given recipient.
+Fetches all mails from MailHog and yields an array of all mails with given recipient.

 ```JavaScript
 cy